schnatterer/dsdl/README.md

 ### Synology Photos

 Note that for synology photos right now a maximum of 5000 photos can be downloaded for a single tag

 * `--tags` - downloads specific tags.
 Note that tags containing spaces must be quoted.
 Multiple tags can either be specified
   * comma separated (e.g. `--tags "tag one",numberTwo`) or
+  * by using multiple parameters (e.g `--tags "tag one" --tags numberTwo`)

+### DS Photo

+* `--tags` - downloads specific tags.
+Note that tags containing spaces must be quoted.
+Multiple tags can either be specified
+  * comma separated (e.g. `--tags "tag one",numberTwo`) or